-This is an important question because a lot of times people don't want to plead guilty.
-They don't want to go to federal prison and serve 85% of the time and the bottom line is, they don't feel like they've done anything wrong.
+This is an important question because, many times, people don't want to plead guilty.
+They don't want to go to federal prison and serve 85% of the time, and the bottom line is that they feel like they've done everything right.

 So, they're thinking about taking their case to trial, and obviously, the short answer to that question is, you take your federal criminal case to trial when you have a good chance of winning.
 To give readers a better understanding of when you should take your case to trial, our federal criminal defense attorneys are providing an overview below.

-But the bottom line is, you shouldn't have to work out a deal with the government if you're innocent.
-So, you really need to huddle up with your criminal defense attorney and talk about all the evidence the government has against you, that they're going to use against you t try to convict you and the defenses you have to that evidence and the evidence that you can bring to bear.
+But the bottom line is that you shouldn't have to work out a deal with the government if you're innocent.
+So, you really need to huddle up with your criminal defense attorney and talk about all the evidence the government has against you, the tactics they're going to use to try to convict you, the defenses you have to that evidence, and the evidence that you can bring to bear.

-Then you have to have a sincere frank discussion with your attorney and listen to your attorney.
+Then, you have to have a sincere, frank discussion with your attorney and listen to your attorney.
 I tell people what I really think.
-I give them an idea of how I think the prosecutors might be able to beat them and I give them idea of how we might be able to beat the prosecutors and a lot of times it might even come down to the criminal defendant.
+I give them an idea of how I think the prosecutors might be able to beat them, and I give them an idea of how we might be able to beat the prosecutors, and a lot of times, it might even come down to the criminal defendant.

-If on the other hand, it sounds like you're not telling the truth, you're not giving all the information and you're not credible and you say something that the jury doesn't believe, then I'm going to be saying it's probably not a good idea to go to trial because you're not going to cone off in the best possible light that we need you to in order to be successful.
+On the other hand, if it sounds like you're not telling the truth, you're not giving all the information, you're not credible, and you say something that the jury doesn't believe, then I'm going to say it's probably not a good idea to go to trial.
+Your credibility is paramount in the trial process, and we need to ensure that you present yourself in the best possible light.

 Reviewing The Strength of Evidence Against You